radcamp/radcamp.github.io/NYC2019/02_ipyrad_partI_CLI.md

 ```

 The filtered files are written to a new directory called `peddrad_edits`.
 Again,
-you can look at the results output by this step and also some handy stats tracked
+you can look at the results from this step and some handy stats tracked
 for this assembly.

 ```bash